nourdine/pages/README.md

-# pages
+# Pages

-A library for analysing remote html pages and extract some basic info from them.
+A library for analysing remote HTML pages and extract some basic info from them.

 ### Build it